Adstefnum/mockexams/README.md

 # plans

+# Getting the database
+The database has been created and will soon be populated but it will not be uploaded to github rather i will include the populate_database.py file so you can run that file and populate the database on your local machine.
+Make sure not to upload the sqlite databse.
+It might be later changed to postgresql.

 ### scraping past questions

 - The question dirrectory contains past questions to be used for testing the backend.